FdA Roots and Popular Music

 You will need your own instrument for your first instrument of study.
 Much of the required equipment, such as PA systems, microphones, guitar and bass amps, drum kits, and keyboards are provided in the rehearsal rooms.

-Many students find investing in a laptop with music software and a music interface beneficial.
+We would advise you invest in a laptop with music software and a music interface as past graduates have expressed that they have found this to be beneficial.
 Again, this is not compulsory as we are fully equipped in the department for you to complete assignment work.

 European Credit Transfer and Accumulation System Credits: